namoscato/google-api-typings-generator/gapi.client.iam-v1/readme.md

-# Typescript typings for Google Identity and Access Management API
+# Typescript typings for Google Identity and Access Management (IAM) API
 Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.
 For detailed description please check [documentation](https://cloud.google.com/iam/).